What to do in Amsterdam: the whys, the hows and the whatsLet me show you more than just your regular Amsterdam for cheap

 Canal cruises: The tourist attraction that is worth it

 And believe us when we tell you: it is priceless the view and the photo opportunities you have when you’re experiencing the city from its canal.
-Angles that you can’t have if you’re on land, a completely different approach since you’re in the middle of the canal and going under numerous bridges and much more.
+Angles that you can’t have if you’re on land, an entirely different approach since you’re in the middle of the canal and going under numerous bridges and much more.
 Highly recommended if you want to photograph more and at the same time, get a lot of information about history and architecture.
-Usually, those tours offer tons of useful and interesting information to the people on board.
+Usually, those tours offer tons of useful and exciting information to the people on board.

 What to do in Amsterdam: Food and Alcohol

-You can choose from places with Dutch food, Asian food, cheese stores, pancakes houses, cafes, contemporary food and more.
-Some of the option will exclude drinks and some will not, so please pay attention to that.
+You can choose from places with Dutch food, Asian food, cheese stores, pancakes houses, cafes, contemporary cuisine and more.
+Some of the options will exclude drinks and some will not, so please pay attention to that.
 We’ve tried the East 57, Wagamama and The Heffer, the first one serving fantastic burgers and stakes, the second being more focused in Noodles and Asian infusion and the last had Dutch food and some other options.
-All 3 were good, all 3 had great food, all 3 were approved by Fotostrasse.
+All three were good; all 3 had great food, all three were approved by Fotostrasse.

 Understand the Transport: bikes, metro, bus or tram?

 Needless to say that the best way to explore the City of Bikes is by Bike, huh?
 But if you’re not able to go by bike, the card will give you free and unlimited rides on all the trams, metros and buses!
 A perfect slap in the face of society, imagine you tired of walking, desperate for a place to sit and boooooom: free ride to your hotel.
 Cool, right?